Cannon 102/35 Model 1914: Naval use

-The 102/35 armed many classes of destroyers of the Royal Italian Navy produced during and immediately after World War I, as well as some classes of submarine.
+The 102/35 armed many classes of destroyers and minelayers of the Royal Italian Navy produced during and immediately after World War I, as well as some classes of submarine.
 As early as World War I the Cannon 102/35 was in the process of being replaced by the 102/45 or the later 120/45.
 However the 102/35 stayed on in a number of different roles in navy and army service until World War II.

 Ship classes that carried the 102/35 include:

 World War I – land use

 Before Italy’s entry into World War I in 1915, Ansaldo offered to provide the Royal Italian Army with forty seven 102/35 guns originally earmarked for installation on destroyers.
 These were fitted with large shields and mounted on SPA 9000 truck chassis and were known as 102/35 on SPA 9000.
-The Army urgently needed mobile heavy field artillery and these were the first truck-mounted field artillery of the Italian Army.
+The Army urgently needed heavy field guns and, since the production of the 105/28 gun was not enough to meet the demand the proposal of a mobile version of the 102/35 as an emergency replacement was accepted.
 The total number of guns produced was 99–105 and these armed sixteen mobile batteries during World War I. These proved effective in operations against Austro-Hungarian forces, however in 1919 the guns were removed from the trucks and are believed to have been returned to the navy.

 World War II – land use

-When Italy entered World War II in 1940 it was estimated that one hundred ten 102/35 guns were still in service.
+When Italy entered World War II in 1940 it was estimated that one hundred ten 102/35 guns were still in service on land.
 Six were mounted on a navy armored train, which had two carriages each armed with three guns.
 While others were mounted on anti-aircraft mounts or used as coastal artillery.
 In 1941 the Fiat plant in Tripoli mounted seven on trucks and were referred to as 102/35 su Fiat 634N.
 The guns came from defenses around Tripoli and these established the 1st and 6th mobile batteries, manned by men of the Maritime Militia Artillery.
 The 102/35 guns were used as anti-aircraft guns, anti-tank guns and as field-artillery.
 The 1st mobile battery was assigned to the 132nd Armoured Division Ariete, while the 6th mobile battery was assigned to the 102nd Motorised Division Trento.

 A few guns were also used by Romania, forming an anti-aircraft battery near the port of Constanța.
 The battery took part in the Raid on Constanța, the main naval battle in the Black Sea during the War, managing to shoot down six Soviet aircraft.